Oceanwide Expeditions Embarkation Protocol

 - All passengers, crew, and staff must be fully vaccinated, with their most recent dose taken within the last 270 days (nine months).
-Fully vaccinated is defined as two weeks after receiving both doses in a two-dose series or one dose of a single-dose vaccine.
+“Fully vaccinated” is defined as two weeks after receiving both doses in a two-dose series or one dose of a single-dose vaccine.
 The second dose of a two-dose series may be substituted by a recovery certificate (recovered from COVID-19 within the last 180 days).
-The additional vaccine dose, also known as a booster shot has an unlimited validity period.
+The additional vaccine dose, or booster shot, has an unlimited validity period.

-- Passengers with infectious disease-related complaints such as COVID, flu, or heavy cough are strongly recommended to wear a face mask and respect safe distances from other passengers.
+- Passengers with infectious disease-related complaints such as COVID, flu, or heavy cough should wear a face mask and respect safe distances from other passengers.

 In general, face masks are not obligatory on the vessels.
 Passengers can move freely on board, including in public spaces, while respecting other passengers (for example, some may choose to wear a face mask and keep a safe distance).